cmaureir/progra-alma/lectures/week8/lecture31.rst

     >>> mount = MountVertex('DV01')
     >>> mount.GET_ANTENNA_TEMPS()

-To start CCL, you need to write ``startCCL`` on the command line.
+To enter the CCL environment, you can use ``startCCL`` command line.
 This is the initialization script that provides the whole CCL environment.
+Furthermore, you can import CCL classes from any Python script that you wrote, or that you need to modify to perform some task.

-When you execute ``startCCL``, you are starting an **ipython** environment, along with some basic control **imports** and some **special functions**, so that is the reason to understand the contents from the previous lectures: to know how ipython works.
+When you execute ``startCCL``, you are starting an **ipython** environment, along with some basic control **imports** and some **special functions**.
+If you understood the previous lectures content, like classes, objects, methods and IPython, work with CCL will be an easy task.

 ..
 For example, review the CCL wrapper for the DGCK device at CONTROL/Device/HardwareDevice/DGCK/src/CCL.
 ..
 Note the that the base-class is code-generated and that the child-class contains the custom functionality.